DanielFGray/boil/README.md

 ## More advanced configuration

-Files in `~/.config/boiler` don't have to be just single commands, they can be multiple commands, or entire scripts.
-All scripts are passed the project's directory as an argument.
+Tasks in `~/.config/boiler` don't have to be just single commands, they can be multiple commands, or entire scripts.

-The files in `~/.config/boiler` are, by default, executed with the user's `$SHELL`.
+The tasks in `~/.config/boiler` are, by default, executed with the user's `$SHELL`.
 If they are marked as executable (ie with `chmod +x`) they will be called as a regular executable, which means tasks can be written in any language.

 ## Small helper